bot-app/trading/docs/faq.md

 ## Freqtrade common questions

-### Can freqtrade open multiple positions on the same pair in parallel?
+### Can trading open multiple positions on the same pair in parallel?

 No. Freqtrade will only open one position per pair at a time.
 You can however use the [`adjust_trade_position()` callback](strategy-callbacks.md#adjust-trade-position) to adjust an open position.